The Lancaster MBA: What You Need To Know

 I have six years of work experience in digital transformation, working in India and London, but I wanted a broader business understanding.
 In particular, I wanted to specialize in strategy, and Lancaster is excellent in that.
 The cohort is small, which means that you get to know everyone personally and the faculty have time for everybody.
 I have learned a lot from the Mindful Manager aspect of the course.
 I have certainly developed the questioning habit and become far more critical and skeptical — not just with others, but with myself as well.
 I ask questions about my own decisions, which helps me not make the same mistakes again.
 When I talk to alumni, they say that this aspect of the course certainly has a long-term impact.

-Lancaster prefers to list all the employers of Graduate MBAs rather than list top hirers.
+Lancaster prefers to list all employers of graduate MBAs rather than list top hirers.